-2. Make an effort to improve your talents in the job.
+2. Make an effort to improve your talents on the job.

 Helping those who are struggling is at the heart of every medical profession.
-It’s probable that if you want to be a successful medical assistant, you’ll need the following abilities so that you may support not just patients but also other people who work in the medical field:
+It’s probable that if you want to become a Medical Assistant, you’ll need the following abilities so that you may support not just patients but also other people who work in the medical field:

 Read on to learn more about job skills and why it’s important to have them.

-3. Refresh your knowledge on how to use the computer.
+3. Refresh your knowledge of how to use the computer.

 4. Search for programs that have been given accreditation.